Driver Number UK: Where To Find Driver Number On UK Licence

 How To Find My Driver Number UK

-If you have your photocard licence, locating the number takes less than 10 seconds.
+If you have your photocard licence in your hand, locating the number usually takes under 10 seconds.

 - Locate the signature panel.

-- Read the alphanumeric string on row 5.
+- Read the Row 5 alphanumeric string beneath it.

 Table: Recovering Driver Number Online